nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 ### Excluding Files

 By default, npm uses exclusion to skip publishing files, and it actually comes with reasonable defaults to exclude some of the most common files like `.gitignore`.
-It automatically use `.gitignore` to exclude more files, but you can specify another file `.npmignore` instead - if `.npmignore` is present, `.gitignore` is ignored.
+It automatically use `.gitignore` to exclude more files, but if another file `.npmignore` is present, then it will be used and `.gitignore` is ignored.

 ### Including Files

 npm supports another way to skip publishing files through an include list in package.json.
-You can set a field `files` with an array of files that npm should only include in your published packages.
+You can set a field [`files`](https://docs.npmjs.com/files/package.json#files) with an array of files that npm should only include in your published packages.

-By default, npm also has some reasonable included files, like package.json, README.md, and LICENSE, and some reasonable excluded files, like package-lock.json, that you can not override.
+By default, npm also has some reasonable included files, like package.json, README.md, and LICENSE, and some reasonable excluded files, like package-lock.json, that you cannot override.

 ### Exclude or Include